tristanbailey/tristanbailey/README.md

 Here are some ideas to get you started:

-- 🔭 I’m currently working on a syncing api data to WP and a laravel dashboard projects
+- 🔭 I’m currently working on a laravel APIs.
-- 🌱 I’m currently learning to keep good habits
+- 🌱 I’m currently reading about how to value consistency
-- 👯 I’m looking to collaborate on podcasts and IoT
+- 👯 I’m looking for podcasts guests who have build hardware.
-- 🤔 I’m looking for clients who make physical products
+- 🤔 I’m looking for inspiration.
 - 💬 Ask me about [Cliff Notes Podcast](https://cliffnotespodcast.com)
 - 📫 How to reach me: [@tristanbailey](https://twitter.com/tristanbailey) or [HB](https://holdingbay.co.uk/)
 - 😄 Pronouns: He/Him, what ever you prefer.
-- ⚡ Fun fact: I helped Stelarc on stage, turn my arm into an electric powered robot.
+- ⚡ Fun fact: I helped Stelarc on stage, turn my arm into an electricly powered robot.